wingemo/Real-Time-Chat/README.md

 Real-time bidirectional event-based chat application (Socket.io, Node.js).

 ## A basic chat application
-Whenever you :man_office_worker: write a chat message, the idea is that the server will get it and push it to all other connected clients :earth_americas:.
+Whenever you write a chat message, the idea is that the server will get it and push it to all other connected clients :earth_americas:.

 > client -> sever -> clients